Site Based Decision Making Committee Members & By-Laws

 Article IV - Committees

 Standing committees, subcommittees, special committees, or task forces may be established or abolished as necessary to examine issues in-depth and develop recommendations to bring to the Site‐Based Decision-Making Team.
-The Principal shall co-chair all committees and subcommittees.
+The Principal shall co-chair all committees and subcommittees if it is determined that committees are to be formed.

 Article V - Meetings